-This website offers information and additional resources about current and past funding opportunities, requests for information, and links to related opportunities from other DOE offices and federal organizations.
+This section on the BETO website offers information and additional resources about current and past funding opportunities, requests for information, and links to related opportunities from other DOE offices and federal organizations.

-- Currently, there are no open funding opportunities.
+- Currently, there are no notices of intent at this time.

 Requests for Information